JHUDMC/LibCal-Website-Customization/README.md

 ### Category Grids

 > !
-Currently in devlopment !
+Currently in development !

 Adds a grid of the available equipment categories and subcategories.
 Each category has a collapsible dropdown.
-Dynamically resizes to accomodate mobile UI.
+Dynamically resizes to accommodate mobile UI.

 ## Table of Customizations